HDYA/cloud-foundry-snake-demo/README.md

     vim instance/config.js

-Comment the sentence `move = true;` and uncomment the sentence `move = false;`
+Comment the sentence `move = true;` and uncomment the sentence `move = false;`.

-Push instance app onto cloud foundry with command `cf push`, you should see moving snakes being guradually replaced with idle ones as new version of instance app being deployed.
+Save `config.js` and push instance app onto cloud foundry with command `cf push`, you should see moving snakes gradually stop moving as new version of instance app being deployed.

-6.Demo of instance extend
+6.Demo of instance scale
 ---

-Execute the following command on your devbox to change instance count into 20
+Execute the following command onto your devbox to change instance count into 20

     cf scale snake-demo-instance -i 20